cesium-ml/baselayer/doc/extending.md

 #### Default Configuration

-A `config.yaml.defaults` file can be provided, which is helpful if the service needs to be configured and expects parameters to be specified in `config.yaml`.
-It also serves as an example of how to integrate the service into an application:
+A `config.yaml.defaults` file can be provided to set service configuration defaults.
+These values can be overridden in the app's `config.yaml` under the `services.external.<name-of-this-service>.config` keys:

 ```yaml
 services: